 - Treats diaper rush.
 I stopped using baby creams, olive oil is doing a very efficient job

-- pimples and blackheads, using an olive oil and salt scrub helps some types of acne, so give it a go
+- Cures, prevents or reduce acne.
+If you are struggling with pimples and blackheads, using an olive oil and salt scrub helps some types of acne, so give it a go

-- tablespoons as it can replace your daily vitamin E supplement while providing all the other benefits of olive oil
+- It makes a great supplement for natural vitamins.
+Take two tablespoons as it can replace your daily vitamin E supplement while providing all the other benefits of olive oil

 - Massage for you and your baby.
 Olive oil is the world’s oldest massage oil.
 I alternate using both coconut and olive oils for massaging.

-- – Every month I mix coffee grounds with olive oil for a cellulite treatment session before a hot & cold shower
+- It minimises cellulite – Every month I mix coffee grounds with olive oil for a cellulite treatment session before a hot & cold shower

 - Shoe polish.
 It’s been years since I lost owned a shoe polish product.
 A bit of olive oil on a cloth does the trick just well and I refuse going back to buying shoe polish kits.
 It’s just not worth it.